General-relativistic magnetar magnetospheres in 3D with physics-informed neural networks: Results

 Figure~\ref{fig:energy_vs_alphamax_axisymmetric} shows the dependence of the excess energy, $E_e$, on the maximum value of the twist density at the surface, $\alpha_*^{\mathrm{max}}$ (which depends both on $s$ and $M/R$), for different values of the compactness.
 For values of $\alpha_*^{\mathrm{max}} \gtrsim 4 R^{-1}$, we find that no solutions exist for any compactness.
 The sequence has a turning point at this value, bifurcating into two branches with different energies.
+In order to facilitate convergence and build sequences of degenerate models, we initialise the solver using the previous converged solution with slightly modified values of the parameters defining the boundary condition.
 Physically, the critical point $\alpha_*^{\mathrm{max}} \approx 4 R^{-1}$ corresponds to the most energetic, stable configuration.
 Notably, the excess is largely independent of the compactness and the energy stored in the magnetosphere is $\approx 30\%$ higher than the untwisted case at the turning point.
 Such a value agrees with \cite{Akguen2018}, who found $E_{e}^{\rm max} \approx 25\%$ in the Newtonian limit.
 This indicates that, for a fixed dipole moment $\mu_B$, GR magnetospheres can store more energy than their Newtonian counterparts in absolute terms because $E^{(M)}_{0}$ increases monotonically with $M/R$ (though see Sec.~\ref{sec:discussion}).
 In a relative sense however, the free energy that stable branches can hold is practically independently of compactness.